CheeksTheGeek/wavescaler/README.md

 ## 📚 WaveJSON Format

-Wavescaler uses the WaveJSON format, which is compatible with WaveDrom.
+WaveScaler uses the WaveJSON format, which is compatible with WaveDrom.
 For detailed format documentation, see the [WaveDrom tutorial](https://wavedrom.com/tutorial.html).

 ## 🎨 Themes

-Wavescaler supports both light and dark themes.
+WaveScaler supports both light and dark themes.
 Toggle between themes using the theme button in the toolbar or `Ctrl/Cmd+Shift+T`.

 ## 📄 License